-Steam-a-seam is one of several fusible webs on the market today.
+Steam-a-seam is one of a range of fusible webs on the market today.
 It can be bought either in packet form as per photo above or by the yard.
-Both ways come with instructions.
+Both ways of steam-a-seam come with instructions.
 If there are no instructions then you have probably been sold a different brand of fusible web.

-The beauty of this brand is its ability to stay in place while you are positioning all your pieces for your appliqué.
+The beauty of this brand is its ability to keep your pieces in place while you are positioning all your pieces for your appliqué.
 There is nothing more frustrating than having a breeze from an open window blow all your pieces off your background!

 Periodically I find myself having to try a different brand (usually because the shop I'm at is out of stock and I'm a bit impatient) but I seem to always come back to this one every time.